IainDoucette/MiniProject1Genomics/README.md

-Implemented new hybrid model to analyze the jores21 dataset
+Implemented new hybrid model to analyze the jores21 dataset from ML4GLand/tutorials